calyxir/calyx/docs/frontends/mrxl.md

 Interpreter
 -----------

-To run the interpreter, do this:
+To run the interpreter, run:

     mrxl <program> --data <indata> --interpret

-where `<program>` is a MrXL source code file and `<indata>` is a JSON file containing values for all the variables declared as `input` in the program.
+where `<program>` is a MrXL source code file and `<indata>` is a JSON file containing values for all the variables declared as `input`s in the program.
 The interpreter dumps the `output` variables as JSON to stdout.

-You can try this, for example:
+You could try, for example:

-    mrxl test/dot.mrxl --data test/dot.json --interpret
+    mrxl test/dot.mrxl --data test/dot.mrxl.data --interpret

+We also provide `add.mrxl` and `sum.mrxl`, along with sample `<indata>` files, under `test/`.
+Try playing with the inputs and the operations!

 Compiling to Calyx
 ------------------

-To run the compiler, leave off the `--interpret` and `--data` flags:
+To run the compiler, and see the Calyx code your MrXL program generates, just leave off the `--data` and `--interpret` flags.
+For instance:

     mrxl test/dot.mrxl